Small-Loan-Studio/TGO/docs/tgo-events.md

 - When a quest triggers an effect, the quest ID becomes the `actor_id`
 - Effects like `InventoryAddItemEffect` add items to the actor's inventory by default

-#### Special Case: completion callbacks
-> Only interesting as Effect authors.
-If you are only _using_ effects this
-> doesn't impact you at all.

-As a special Effects that are invoked by switch **activation** can return a non-null context to receive a callback when the switch is **deactivated**.
-This is currently only utilized by `AudioEventEffect` where we occasionally need to maintain a reference to the event that was created to issue a stop event.

 #### Branching Effects

 When an effect is something that can fail--e.g. adding or removing inventory